 Costa is a large operation, both in terms of the quantity and size of the ships that it runs.
 Its fleet has grown consistently over the last twenty or so years and the majority of new additions have been larger than those coming before, building on the popularity of its Italian-inspired design ethos and relatively laid back approach to cruising.
-The line currently operates 16 ships, ranging in capacity from 1,248 guests on the neoRiviera to over 5,200 guests on the recently launched Costa Smeralda.
+The line currently operates 13 ships, ranging in capacity from 2,260 guests on its oldest vessels to over 5,200 on its newest ones.

 It would do Costa a disservice to describe it as a budget operator, but it does operate in a sector of the market where its immediate competition tends to be with some of the slightly less premium lines.
 Nonetheless, it markets itself on the basis of style and luxury and its pricing is reflective of that.